-Uber Woos GrubHub, In A Move Lawmaker Calls 'Pandemic Profiteering'
+Uber Woos Grubhub, In A Move Lawmaker Calls 'Pandemic Profiteering'

 With so many people unwilling or unable to go out to restaurants because of the coronavirus pandemic, demand for food delivery has surged.
 Competition among the various apps, including DoorDash and Postmates, has intensified.

 Despite a spike in orders, none of the top food-delivery apps are turning a profit.
-That's caused discussion about mergers to swirl for some time, but the pandemic has sped up those deliberations, says analyst Tom White with D.A.
+That has caused discussion about mergers to swirl for some time.
+The pandemic has sped up those deliberations, says analyst Tom White with D.A.
 Davidson.

 "We've long believed that consolidation in online food delivery is inevitable," he wrote in an email to NPR.